strapi/strapi/docs/3.0.0-beta.x/migration-guide/migration-guide-beta.17-to-beta.18.md

 ## File model

-The file model has been update.
+The file model has been updated.
 The `size` field is now a decimal number, allowing correct sorting behavior.

 You will need to clear some database indexes if you are using either Mysql or PostgreSQL.